Cursor

 Task workflows the agent discovers and runs on demand |

 Rules are always-on or file-pattern-triggered context.
 Skills are dynamic — the agent reads their descriptions and loads them when the task matches.
-MCP tools are the actual API calls the agent makes.
+The agent runs sitemd CLI commands to interact with the build system.

 Rules